Soil test

-Soil test may refer to one or more of a wide variety of soil analysis conducted for one of several possible reasons.
-Possibly the most widely conducted soil tests are those done to estimate the plant-available concentrations of plant nutrients, in order to determine fertilizer recommendations in agriculture.
-Other soil tests may be done for engineering (geotechnical), geochemical or ecological investigations.
+A soil test is a laboratory or in-situ analysis to determine the chemical, physical or biological characteristics of a soil.
+Possibly the most widely conducted soil tests are those performed to estimate the plant-available concentrations of nutrients in order to provide fertilizer recommendations in agriculture.
+In geotechnical engineering, soil tests can be used to determine the current physical state of the soil, the seepage properties, the shear strength and the deformation properties of the soil.
+Other soil tests may be used in geochemical or ecological investigations.

-Plant nutrition
+Agricultural soil tests

-In agriculture, a soil test commonly refers to the analysis of a soil sample to determine nutrient content, composition, and other characteristics such as the acidity or pH level.
+In agriculture, a soil test commonly refers to the analysis of a soil sample to determine nutrient content, composition, and other characteristics such as the acidity.
 A soil test can determine fertility, or the expected growth potential of the soil which indicates nutrient deficiencies, potential toxicities from excessive fertility and inhibitions from the presence of non-essential trace minerals.
 The test is used to mimic the function of roots to assimilate minerals.
 The expected rate of growth is modeled by the Law of the Maximum.

 Labs, such as those at Iowa State and Colorado State University, recommend that a soil test contains 10-20 sample points for every 40 acre of field.
 Tap water or chemicals can change the composition of the soil, and may need to be tested separately.
 As soil nutrients vary with depth and soil components change with time, the depth and timing of a sample may also affect results.

 Composite sampling can be performed by combining soil from several locations prior to analysis.
 This is a common procedure, but should be used judiciously to avoid skewing results.
 This procedure must be done so that government sampling requirements are met.
 A reference map should be created to record the location and quantity of field samples in order to properly interpret test results.